 The Spiritual, Moral, Social and Cultural (SMSC) development of the children of Holy Cross is a particular strength of our school.

-The practices and beliefs of the Catholic Church are fundamental to the our daily life and this is evident in the spiritual and moral development of the children.
+The practices and beliefs of the Catholic Church are fundamental to our daily life and this is evident in the spiritual and moral development of the children.
 The work that we undertake in these areas directly and actively promotes fundamental British Values.
-From their very first day in school, the children are taught how precious they all are to God, how each one of them is a unique creation, each with thier own gifts and talents to bring to our school community and the wider community.
+From their very first day in school, the children are taught how precious they all are to God, how each one of them is a unique creation, each with their own gifts and talents to bring to our school and the wider community.

 - Children participate in RE lessons with enthusiasm.
 They willingly share their ideas and opinions and show respect for those of others.

 - There are many opportunities for prayer and the children will often initiate these themselves.
 The children are very responsive to prayer and celebration.
 They are respectful and listen well.

 - Children are provided with the opportunities to pray and for quiet reflection on a daily basis.